-The Combined Degree Program allows students to complete 12 graduate credit hours while still enrolled in their undergraduate program.
+The combined bachelor’s + master’s degree program allows students to complete 12 graduate credit hours while still enrolled in their undergraduate program.
 These graduate credit hours will count toward both the undergraduate and graduate degree programs.
 Undergraduate students from any major across DePaul University can apply to the Public Relations and Advertising combined degree program.

-Admission Criteria for the Combined Degree Program in Public Relations and Advertising:
+Admission criteria for the combined bachelor’s + master’s degree program in Public Relations and Advertising:

 - 3.5 GPA in major courses

 - Junior status

 - Completion of any two courses from the following: